 Who: Moms and kids!
 Children participate in special programs of their own guided by a dedicated team of childcare workers.

-How: Show up any Thursday morning (or Wed. night) and we will get you registered!
-Our registration begins each year at our Fall Fest.
+How: Show up any Thursday morning and we will get you registered!
+Our registration begins on August 1, 2017.

 Our leaders are volunteers, but materials, supplies, and childcare cost require a $25